Lili Rocha

 Lindinalva de Souza Rocha (born December 23), better known by her stage name Lili Rocha, is a Brazilian pop rock musician who started her career in Italy with her first album, Me Deixa Sonhar (2003).

 Life and career

-Rocha was named the winner of the prominent Gabriela talent show in Ilhéus, Brazil.
-She then toured throughout Portugal, Italy, and Switzerland, later moving to Switzerland and entering the Accademia di Musica Italiana to study under Antonio Guglielmi, with whom she also recorded her first songs.
+Rocha won the Gabriela talent show in Ilhéus, Brazil.
+She then toured in Portugal, Italy, and Switzerland, and subsequently moved to Switzerland to study at the Accademia di Musica Italiana under Antonio Guglielmi, with whom she recorded her early songs.

-Rocha's albums contain songs in Portuguese, Spanish, and Italian.
-The first album, Me Deixa Sonhar (2003), sold over 80,000 records in Italy.
-It also had modest sales in Brazil.
-Rocha promoted this album by appearing in TV and live performances in São Paulo and Rio de Janeiro.
-The following year, Rocha released the album Recomeçar (2004) in Europe.
-Recomeçar was certified gold in Italy with 40,000 copies sold.
-Rocha's third album, Amuleto (2007) was promoted with a concert tour of Italy and Spain.
-The tour resulted in a live album: Lili Rocha Live (2009).
-This album was certified gold in Italy.
+Her albums contain songs in Portuguese, Spanish, and Italian.
+Me Deixa Sonhar (2003) was released in Italy and Brazil.
+Her second album, Recomeçar (2004), was released in Europe.
+Rocha's third album, Amuleto (2007), was followed by a concert tour in Italy and Spain, which produced the live album Lili Rocha Live (2009).

-Concerts

-Rocha recently completed her first English album in the United States of America, giving concerts in New York City, Los Angeles, and Miami.
+Rocha later recorded an English album in the United States, performing in New York City, Los Angeles, and Miami.